Missamma (soundtrack): Release and reception

-The Telugu soundtrack was released on 21 September 1955, and the Tamil version was released on 21 October 1955; both were marketed by HMV.
+The Telugu soundtrack was released on 21 September 1955, and the Tamil version was released on 21 October 1955; both were marketed by His Master's Voice.
 The Telugu soundtrack's album cover features Jamuna and Savitri, each tugging on one of Rama Rao's hands.
 Rajeswara Rao's eldest son, musician Ramalingeswara Rao, said in an interview with The Hindu that his father was initially unhappy with Missamma's music because he had to cater to Chakrapani (who had his own view of mainstream cinema).
 Rao said that his father was afraid of failure and rejection by filmmakers, and wanted to leave for Vizianagaram before the soundtrack's success.

 The soundtrack was a commercial success, with "Adavari Matalaku Ardhale Verule" in particular becoming a classic romantic song.
 According to M. L. Narasimham of The Hindu, Rajeswara Rao's music and Pingali's "situational" lyrics were major contributors to the film's commercial success.
 Narasimham praised "Brundavanamadi Andaridi" in particular: "Pingali’s lyric and Saluri’s melodious score breathed life into the voices of P. Susheela and A. M. Raja [sic]".

 A 26 January 1955 Andhra Patrika reviewer called Rajeswara Rao's soundtrack "soothing", and praised his ability to tune "Brundavanamadi Andaridi"'s uneven background properly.
 A Kinima magazine reviewer praised Pingali's lyrics in its February 1955 issue, saying that they were in tune with the situations the characters went through and "sarcastic enough, in sync with the film's tone".
 The reviewer praised Rajeswara Rao's music as "easily acceptable by all the sectors of the audience".